Distinguished varieties and the Nevanlinna-Pick interpolation problem on the symmetrized bidisk: Distinguished varieties and numerical contractions

 By part (2) of Theorem~\ref{T:DistMain}, $\mathcal W_F$ is a distinguished variety.
 But $\mathcal W_F$ does not contain the royal variety $\cR$ because for example $(0,0)$ is in $\cR$ but not in $\cW_F$. \end{example}

-Consider the family of $d\times d$ matrices of the form This is a family of numerical contraction by Lemma 3.10 of \cite{BKS-APDE}.
-Moreover, $\cN$ is a significantly smaller family of numerical contractions.
-Indeed, a $2\times 2$ matrix with eigenvalues of distinct absolute values does not belong to $\cN$; see \cite[Lemma 6.2]{BKS-APDE} for more details.
-The following theorem was proved in \cite{BKS-APDE}. \begin{thm} Let $P$ be an orthogonal projection and $U$ be a unitary acting on a finite dimensional Hilbert space such that $\nu(PU+U^*P^\perp)<1$.
+As elaborated in \cite[Lemma 3.1]{Pal-Shalit}, $\bG$-distinguished varieties are pecisely the image of $\bD^2$-distinguished varieties under the symmetrization map $\pi$.
+Theorem 3.2 in \cite{BKS-APDE} describes the $\bD^2$-distinguished varieties as where $P$ is an orthogonal projection and $U$ a unitary matrix acting on $\bC^d$, for some $d\geq1$.
+The ingedients $(P,U)$ arise from an application of \cite[Theorem 3.1]{BCL} which characterises commuting isometries.
+It was detailed in the proof of Theorem 6.1 in \cite{BKS-APDE} that $\pi(\cW_{P,U})=\cW_{PU+U^*P^\perp}$ ($\cW_F$, for a matrix $F$, is as in Theorem \ref{T:DistMain}).
+As mentioned in the Introduction (see Lemma 3.10 of \cite{BKS-APDE}) that is a family of numerical contractions.
+Thus what we have is the following theorem. \begin{thm}[Theorem 6.1 in \cite{BKS-APDE}] Let $P$ be an orthogonal projection and $U$ be a unitary acting on a finite-dimensional Hilbert space such that $\nu(PU+U^*P^\perp)<1$.
 Then $\cW_{PU+U^*P^\perp}$ is a distinguished variety.
-Conversely, if $\mathcal W$ is any distinguished variety, then there is an orthogonal projection $P$ and a unitary $U$ acting on a finite dimensional Hilbert space such that $\mathcal W\cap\mathbb G=\mathcal W_{PU+U^*P^\perp}\cap\mathbb G$. \end{thm} This result makes it natural to ask for a $(P,U)$-version of Theorem \ref{T:DistMain}.
+Conversely, if $\mathcal W$ is any distinguished variety, then there is an orthogonal projection $P$ and a unitary $U$ acting on a finite-dimensional Hilbert space such that $\mathcal W\cap\mathbb G=\mathcal W_{PU+U^*P^\perp}\cap\mathbb G$. \end{thm} It is therefore natural to ask for a $(P,U)$-version of Theorem \ref{T:DistMain}.
 This requires the knowledge of exactly when a numerical contraction of the form $PU+U^*P^\perp$ is completely non-unitary.
-The following lemma provides it. \begin{lemma} For an orthogonal projection $P$ and a unitary $U$ acting on $\bC^d$, $PU+U^*P^\perp$ is c.n.u.\ if and only if there is no non-zero space $\cH\subseteq\bC^d$ such that $U$ decomposes as the direct sum for some unitaries $W_1,W_2$ and $W$ acting on the respective spaces. \end{lemma} \begin{proof} Suppose there is a non-zero Hilbert space $\cH$ such that $U$ decomposes as stated.
-Then with respect to the decomposition $P\cH\oplus P^\perp\cH\oplus\cH^\perp$, we have wherer $Q$ is the projection $P|_{\cH^\perp}$.
-Now a simple matrix computation yields Note that since $\cH$ is non-zero, at least one of the spaces $P\cH$ and $P^\perp\cH$ must be non-zero.
-Therefore $PU+U^*P^\perp$ must not be completely non-unitary.
-Note that this direction works for infinite dimensional Hilbert spaces also.
-We shall use the finite dimensionality in the other direction.
+The following lemma provides it. \begin{lemma} For an orthogonal projection $P$ and a unitary $U$ acting on $\bC^d$, $PU+U^*P^\perp$ is not c.n.u.\ if and only if there is a non-trivial $U$-reducing subspace contained either in $\operatorname{Range}P$ or in $\operatorname{Range}P^\perp$.